 Our pass rates are well above the national average and we are NOT BROKERS so our classrooms and training is not overstuffed and you really do get that 1 to 1 training that many say they offer but in reality you don’t get.
 With the right company HGV training is fast and affordable.

 This depends on what sort of vehicle you are thinking of driving.
 There are a few categories and we will explain them below.
 The categories are based on vehicle weight and additional weight they can tow when trailers are attached.

-Category C1 is for light goods vehicles between 3.5 and 7.5 tonnes, this is the category required for ambulance drivers also.
+CAT C1: Category C1 is for light goods vehicles between 3.5 and 7.5 tonnes, this is the category required for ambulance drivers also.

-Here are the simple steps to be taken.
+Here are the simple steps to be taken to drive a HGV.

 Practical HGV Training: